DanCardin/corg/README.md

 A [cog-like](https://nedbatchelder.com/code/cog) tool, written in Rust.

-The primary difference between Cog and Corg is how Corg executes code blocks.
+Cog, being written in python, integrates naturally with python The primary difference between Cog and Corg is how Corg executes code blocks.
 Being written in Rust, it cannot as easily assume specific python implementation details.